 - Turn off your phone.
 Your phone is the most addicting device that steals your precious attention.
 Don’t let it take that from you, turn it off.
 If you don’t want to turn it off, then download a writing software or app that limits distractions.

-- Have a Task Management app.
-Task Manager apps, like Todoist, helps you organize your tasks by their time and priority, so you know exactly what to do in what order the next day.
+- Get a Task Management app.
+Task Manager apps, like Todoist, help you organize your tasks by their time and priority, so you know exactly what to do in what order the next day.

 - Disconnect from the Internet.
 Want to ensure you don’t get distracted by email notifications, Facebook notifications, etc.?
 Disconnect your computer from the Internet and enjoy distraction-free writing time.